 - Within a dominant/submissive relationship to support power exchange.

-It may be beneficial to reach out to a sex therapist (even better if s/he is a trained hypnotist) for more information about performing erotic hypnosis on your partner or if considering performing it on yourself.
-S/he can provide guidance.
-Columbia students can reach out to Counseling and Psychological Services (Morningside campus) or Mental Health Services (Medical Center) for a referral.
+It may be beneficial to reach out to a sex therapist (even better if they is a trained hypnotist) for more information about performing erotic hypnosis on your partner or if considering performing it on yourself.
+They can provide guidance.
 In addition, there are also fetish social-networking sites where you could find others who have an interest in erotic hypnosis and may be able to direct you to additional resources.
 Based on your question, it sounds like you’ve already seen the loads of information available on the internet — videos, recordings, websites.
 It’s worth exploring these if you and your partner have an interest, just remember to practice caution and stay safe!Alice!